 Remember that your work benefits people.
 They want your help and wisdom and they probably don’t care if there’s a typo.

-Perfection is many things: boring, intimidating, unsustainable, and, well, not real.
-Don't believe me?
-Try this: Think about someone you love.
-Then think about a quality they have that you love, something that makes them special.
-Maybe it's their raucous laugh, their frizzy-curly hair, their need to put hot sauce on everything they eat.
-These are their less-than-perfections.
+Perfection is many things: boring, intimidating, unsustainable, and not real.
+Often, what we love most about people - their raucous laugh, their huge, curly hair, their need to put hot sauce on everything - are their less-than-perfections.